 How often do you communicate with employees about their benefits?
-Only at ope
+Only at open enrollment?

 Get feedback on employee benefits

 Before diving in headfirst, get feedback from your employees not only about what benefits they value, but also about which communication methods work best for them and their dependents.
-Promoting benefit options via company email or intranet might be all right to a point, but if employees’ spouses or dependent children have questions, you might need to think out
+Promoting benefit options via company email or intranet might be all right to a point, but if employees’ spouses or dependent children have questions, you might need to think outside the box.

 Q: Do we have to offer the same benefits to all employees?

 A: From a federal perspective, the Fair Labor Standards Act (FLSA) does not govern time not worked, such as vacations, sick leave, or holidays.
 These benefits are a matter of agreement between an employer and an employee.
 Employers can certainly offer different benefits to different categories of employees (e.g., full-time, part-time, etc.) It’s a matter of what’s written in the company policy and how those categories are defined.
 The company would just want to be sure to be fair across the board and not discriminate against any protected classes.

 Reviewing benefit information can be overwhelming – especially for new employees.
 This may be the first time they are making important decisions that will affect both their medical and financial futures.
 Imagine how relieved employees would be to have good grasp on how their benefits work.

 Equip your employees with the information they need to make good benefit decisions.
 Avoid HR jargon.
 Use everyday terms that are easy for employees and their families to understand.
 For example, instead of saying “premium,” say “the monthly fee to have insurance.”